Frequently Asked Questions for students considering the Integrative Engineering program

 Q. What is the program?

 A. The program provides a broad-based and rigorous engineering curriculum based on systems thinking, and gives you an opportunity to focus your studies in one of three interdisciplinary fields of engineering: bioengineering, environment & energy, or robotics.
-There is no “general engineering” track in the program.
-Students in the program take courses from multiple departments and programs within engineering.
+Students in the program take courses from multiple departments and programs within engineering that are relevant to their particular focus area.

 Q. What is the systems thinking component?